India–Japan relations

-Relations between the Republic of India and Japan have traditionally been strong.
+Relations between the Republic of India and State of Japan have traditionally been strong.
 The people of India and Japan have engaged in cultural exchanges since ancient times.
 They are guided by common cultural traditions, including the shared heritage of Buddhism, and share a strong commitment to the ideals of democracy, tolerance, pluralism, and open societies.

 India and Japan have a high degree of congruence of political, economic, and strategic interests.
 They view each other as partners that have responsibility for and are capable of responding to global and regional challenges.
 India is the largest recipient of Japanese aid, and both countries have a special relationship of official development assistance (ODA).
 As of 2017, bilateral trade between India and Japan stood at US$17.63 billion.

 During World War II, The United Kingdom, which ruled India, was attacked by Japan and fought back to final victory in 1945.
 The great majority of Indian soldiers fought under British command; some fought on behalf of Japan.
 Japanese forces committed various atrocities and war crimes on the Burmese Front and in the waters off South East India.

 Political relations between the two nations have warmed since India's independence in 1947.
 Japanese companies, such as Yamaha, Sony, Toyota, and Honda have manufacturing facilities in India.
 With the growth of the Indian economy, India is a big market for Japanese firms.
 Japanese firms were some of the first to invest in India, the most prominent of which is Suzuki, which is in partnership with Indian automobiles company Maruti Suzuki, the largest car manufacturer in the Indian market, and a subsidiary of the Japanese company.